Bio2Byte/constava/README.md

 usage: constava dihedrals [-h] [-s <file.pdb>] [-f <file.xtc> [<file.xtc> ...]] [-o OUTPUT] [--selection SELECTION] [--precision PRECISION] [--degrees] [-O]

-The `constava dihedrals` submodule is used to extract the backbone dihedrals needed for the analysis from confromational ensembles.
+The `constava dihedrals` submodule is used to extract the backbone dihedrals needed for the analysis from conformational ensembles.
 By default the results are written out in radians as this is the preferred format for `constava analyze`.